Skip to content

 single_insert = False

-# check required columns
+# Check required columns

-required_cols = ["storage_location_name", "center_name", "withdrawal_date", "created_by_name", "service_order_name"]
+required_cols = ["storage_location_name", "center_name", "withdrawal_date", "created_by_name", "service_order_names"]

 for col in required_cols: